 Notes: Students must participate in final exam by regulations.
 The exam paper uses a ten grade level system and rounds up 0.5.Students who get above 5 points for each assessment part are considered to pass the module.Students who must attend at least 80% in total class hours meet the standard for appraisal.

-Hanoi i, ,2016
+Hanoi, August 15, 2016